Life in Copenhagen

 Denmark uses the "euro plug" with two round pins and runs on 220V.

 What this means is that if you are coming from the US, Japan, Mexico and parts of Central/South America and have 110 - 125V appliances, you will need a "step-down transformer".
 It is literally a black box which plugs into the wall socket - you plug your appliance into the transformer.
 Do not attempt to use your appliances without one - they will go up in smoke!
 Bring some with you as you will pay less for them than getting them here.
 Almost every appliance can be used with these transformers but you must make sure that the transformer has the correct wattage rating for the appliance you will be using it with eg plugging a high wattage pancake griddle into a low wattage transformer may blow the transformer and the appliance.
-As the transformers are quite bulky (and noisy), some people prefer using them with their larger appliances (which are very expensive to buy here) but not with smaller appliances such as coffee makers and toasters.

 The rest of the world uses 220-240V and most appliances which are set up for 240V can be used safely in Denmark.
 If you are coming from the UK, or another non-European country, and are bringing your appliances with you, remember to bring plenty of adaptors with you.
 They are expensive in Denmark and can be hard to find.